amandamurillo/LIRI/README.md

 `node liri.js do-what-it-says`

-'do-what-it-says' is a command that reads the random.txt file and executes the parameters inside of it.
+`do-what-it-says` is a command that reads the random.txt file and executes the parameters inside of it.
 By default, it is set to 'spotify-this-song, I Want It That Way'

 <img width="1222" alt="screen shot 2018-12-09 at 4 10 49 pm" src="https://user-images.githubusercontent.com/40437294/49704916-f0b41000-fbcd-11e8-9e24-63b43dfaeb32.png">

 ## Built With
  Javascript, Node.js, Moment.js, Bandsintown API, Spotify API, OMDb API

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors